-To Plato, Socrates made the remark, “It may be that God can forgive sins, but I do not see how.”
-(H. A. Ironside, Lectures on the Epistle to the Romans (Neptune, NJ: Loizeaux Brothers, Inc., 1928), 15.).
+To Plato, Socrates remarked, “It may be that God can forgive sins, but I do not see how” (H. A. Ironside, Lectures on the Epistle to the Romans (Neptune, NJ: Loizeaux Brothers, Inc., 1928), 15.).

-First read, this would seem absurd, of course God forgives sin!
+At first glance, this would seem absurd; everyone knows God forgives sin!
 Does the Bible suggest otherwise?

 Consider this, "Was Yeshua's (Jesus') blood poured out for our forgiveness or as payment for our sin?"

 Forgiveness and payment are not synonymous terms.
-If payment is made then forgiveness not required.
-Conversely, if a debt is forgiven then payment is thereafter unnecessary.
-How would you respond if John announced that he has forgiven your debt, knowing that Jane paid your debt yesterday?
+If payment is made, then forgiveness is not required.
+Conversely, if a debt is forgiven, then payment is unnecessary.
+How would you respond if John announced that he had forgiven your debt even though he knew that Jane paid your debt yesterday?

 I think the Bible may concur with Socrates.
 God cannot forgive sin.
 Let me show you.